Is Bali Safe? How to Navigate Through the Dangers

 Bali - Paradise with Dangers

 We recently covered in our latest blog the top sights to see in Bali.
-While this paradise island is famous for its stunning natural landscapes and affordable prices, it's important to be aware that travelling anywhere including in Bali includes some risks or even dangers.
+While this paradise island is famous for its stunning natural landscapes and affordable prices, it's important to be aware that travelling anywhere, including in Bali, includes some risks or even dangers.
 Compared to other popular holiday destinations, Bali can be less safe.
 However, taking some basic precautions can help ensure your safety during your holiday trip to Bali.
-We listed some of the possible dangers when travelling in Bali and tips on how to avoid them.
+We listed some possible dangers when travelling in Bali and tips on how to avoid them.

 Dangers of Travelling in Bali and How to Avoid Them